soohyunpae/replit_lexitra/Instructions.md

 5. Test thoroughly

 This change will create a more streamlined and intuitive user experience by consolidating all user-specific settings in one location.

+# File Upload Issue Analysis & Fix

+## Issue
+The file upload functionality in the project page's reference files section is not working when clicking the upload area.
+The issue appears to be related to missing file input reference handling.

+## Problem Areas
+1. Missing file input element reference connection
+2. Incomplete click handler implementation
+3. File input trigger not properly connected

+## Solution Implementation

+### 1. Fix File Input Reference

+The current code has a fileInputRef defined but not properly connected to the file input element.
+We need to:

+1. Ensure the file input ref is properly attached
+2. Connect click handler to trigger file input
+3. Handle file selection and upload

+### 2. Code Changes Required

+In `client/src/pages/project.tsx`, we need to:

+1. Add hidden file input with ref
+2. Connect drag & drop handlers
+3. Implement file upload logic

+### 3. Implementation Steps

+1. Fix file input reference and click handler
+2. Ensure proper file type validation
+3. Implement upload mutation handler

+## Testing Plan

+1. Test click to upload functionality
+2. Verify file selection works
+3. Confirm successful upload to server
+4. Validate file display after upload

+The fix will be implemented by updating the project.tsx file to properly handle file input reference and upload functionality.